Oakley MOD5 Helmet

 |Oakley MOD3||$160||In-mold||Unavail.||Fixed (6 vents)||No (available)|

 Oakley’s MOD5 helmet stands out for its accommodating fit, removable brim design, and hybrid construction that nicely balances durability and weight savings.
 However, Smith’s Vantage is our favorite all-around model this year.
 Why do we give Smith the edge?
 Stacked up to the MOD5, the Vantage is lighter at 1 pound 2 ounces, more well-cushioned throughout, and doesn’t run as hot with 21 well-placed vents (a considerable 13 more than the Oakley).
-The only major downside is cost: at $260 for the MIPS version, the Smith is one of the most expensive ski helmets on the market.
+The only major downside is cost: at $270, the Smith is one of the most expensive ski helmets on the market.
 It’s a close call between the Oakley and Smith for frontside use, but if you plan to do any backcountry exploration, the pricier and more ventilated Vantage is the clear winner.

 Even more similar in design is Giro’s Range MIPS.
 Like the MOD5, the Range features a hybrid in-mold construction, a magnetic chin strap, and a sleek shape.
 Where they differ is in the adjustment system, with the Giro’s unique two-piece shell expanding and contracting as you move the rear dial.
 This does provide a close and low-profile fit, although we’re not sold that it’s a must-have feature.
 Ventilation is pretty close between the two, but the Oakley wins out in comfort due to its cushier ear pads.
 In the end, the comfort factor is what pushes the Oakley slightly ahead for us.